 Sometimes, harassment takes the form of school yard-like bullying.
-Leering, unwelcome gifts or attention, offensive gestures and spreading rumours at work or online might also be considered harassment, even when these actions are not focused directly at you.
+Leering, unwelcome gifts or attention, offensive gestures, and spreading rumours at work or online might also be considered harassment, even when these actions are not focused directly at you.
 If the discriminatory comments or behaviour of others results in a hostile or “poisoned” work environment for you, you may be a victim of workplace harassment.
-Should you require legal assistance, consult Levitt LLP at anytime.
+Should you require legal assistance, consult Levitt LLP – lawyers for harassment – at any time.

 Workplace harassment is usually a pattern of ongoing behaviour, but it can arise from a single incident if it is severe and has a lasting impact on you.
-Remember that you are always free to speak to a workplace harassment lawyer about the incident and discuss what steps you can take to handle it.
+Remember that you are always free to speak to a work harassment lawyer about the incident and discuss what steps you can take to handle it.

 Any kind of workplace harassment is terrible to endure; and it can affect not just your ability to do your job but your home life as well.